Stories

 Faculty of Excellence

 One reason for UC Berkeley’s preeminence can be traced back to the quality of the teachers that it attracted during its earliest days.
 Fittingly, the first major gift to the University of California was an endowed chair of learning established as the Agassiz Professorship of Oriental Languages and Literature in 1872.
-Regent Edward Tompkins deeded 47 acres of land that was sold to yield $50,000 in gold coin — a gift that has grown to support four endowed chairs and that is valued at many millions of dollars today.
+Regent Edward Tompkins deeded 47 acres of land that was sold to yield $50,000 in gold coin, a gift that has grown to support four endowed chairs and is valued at many millions of dollars today.

 Read more